leon-ai/leon/packages/cinema/README.md

 What movies are in theatres ?
 ```

 Leon tell you which movies are actually in theatres.
-It's the **internationnal** box office, if your country have a specific day in the week for movie release he doesn't take it into account.
+It's the **international** box office, if your country have a specific day in the week for movie release he doesn't take it into account.

 ```
 Can you provide information about Star Wars/Capitain Marvel/Game of Thrones/ Tom Cruz with moviedb ?